surminus/vmtap/README.md

 You can specify tokens in two ways:

-* Create a config yaml file in config/creds.yaml and add a token hash such as this:
+* Create a config yaml file in the root directory called `config.yaml` and add a token hash such as this:
 ```
 ---
-:token: <token here>
+token: <token here>
 ```

 * Specify the token as an environment variable called `OCEAN_TOKEN`